The Big Dish (band): Post-Big Dish

 Not long after the split, Lindsay resumed his partnership with Armstrong.
 Lindsay provided vocals on Armstrong's 2002 album As If to Nothing.
 To promote this release, Lindsay returned to the live arena, performing throughout Europe with a thirty-piece orchestra.

 Lindsay returned to the fold in late 2004 on his own Seminal label with the piano-driven Exit Music featuring string arrangements by the Scottish Ensemble.
 Lindsay plays and programmes all other instruments.
 The Australian edition of the album contains two additional tracks.
 Lindsay was then signed to Chrysalis Records, and in 2007 the second solo CD Kite was released, including a cover of "Monkey Gone to Heaven", originally by Pixies.

 Reunion

 The band reunited to play a sold-out show at Glasgow ABC on 21 January 2012 as part of the Celtic Connections festival, and the Darvel Music Festival in May 2012.
 The lineup for the reunion was Lindsay, McFie, Docherty, Dumbreck and Ross McFarlane (drums).
+In 2014 Big Dish supported Del Amitri at the Hydro.
 One new song 'Cherry Blossom Falls' was included in the set.
-In 2014 Big Dish supported Del Amitri at the Hydro.